Taiping Rebellion: Military

-Taiping forces

 The rebels used brilliant unorthodox strategies that nearly toppled the dynasty but inspired it to adopt what one historian calls "the most significant military experimentation since the seventeenth century."
 The Taiping army was the rebellion's key strength.
 It was marked by a high level of discipline and fanaticism.
 They typically wore a uniform of red jackets with blue trousers, and grew their hair long so in China they were nicknamed "long hair".
 In the beginning of the rebellion, the large numbers of women serving in the Taiping army also distinguished it from other 19th-century armies.
 However, after 1853 there ceased being many women in the Taiping army.
 Hong Xuanjiao, Su Sanniang and Qiu Ersao are examples of women who became leaders of the Taiping army's female soldiers.

 Combat was always bloody and extremely brutal, with little artillery but huge forces equipped with small arms.
 Both armies would attempt to push each other off of the battlefield, and though casualties were high, few battles were decisively won.
 The Taiping army's main strategy of conquest was to take major cities, consolidate their hold on the cities, then march out into the surrounding countryside to recruit local farmers and battle government forces.

-Estimates of the overall size of the Taiping army are around 2,000,000 soldiers.
+Estimates of the size of the Taiping army are around 500,000 soldiers in 1852.
 The army's organization was allegedly inspired by that of the Qin dynasty.
 Each army corps consisted of roughly 13,000 men.
 These corps were placed into armies of varying sizes.
-In addition to the main Taiping forces organised along the above lines, there were also thousands of pro-Taiping groups fielding their own forces of irregulars.
+In addition to the main Taiping forces organized along the above lines, there were also thousands of pro-Taiping groups fielding their own forces of irregulars.